araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 ##  A Suspicious Trend: PPO, PPO, PPO, ...

 The story begins a few months ago when I saw another paper using the same recipe for learning locomotion: train a PPO agent in simulation using thousands of environments in parallel and domain randomization, then deploy it on the real robot.
-This recipe has become the standard since 2021, when ETH Zurich and NVIDIA (:ref: walk_in_minutes) showed that it was possible to learn locomotion in minutes on a single workstation.
+This recipe has become the standard since 2021, when ETH Zurich and NVIDIA[^rudin21] showed that it was possible to learn locomotion in minutes on a single workstation.
 The codebase and the simulator (called Isaac Gym at that time) that were published became the basis for much follow-up work (:ref: google_scholar_walk_in_minutes, example Disney robot).

 As an RL researcher focused on learning directly on real robots (no simulation, :ref: paper smooth), I was curious and suspicious about one aspect of this trend: why is no one trying an algorithm other than PPO?